-FlexNet Manager Suite is a cloud-based platform for IT asset management and software license optimization.
+FlexNet Manager Suite is a cloud-based solution for IT assets management and software license optimization.
 The solution is designed for midsize to large organizations and has clients in education and government industries.
-It can be deployed either in the cloud or on-premise, and is also offered as a managed service.
+It can be deployed either in the cloud or on-premise and is also offered as a managed service.

 FlexNet Manager Suite can also analyze cloud usage trends in order to reduce expenditures on cloud services.
 The solution offers server license optimization for Microsoft, IBM, Oracle, Symantec, VMware and SAP applications.